prolight14/CartesianSystem/README.md

 # Cartesian System

 This is another version of the Cartesian System.
-Right now it is in very early stages of development.
 It is similar to the last [CartesianSystem](https://github.com/prolight14/OldCartesianSystem) but simpler.

-Please don't even try to use this, there's nothing here yet.
+You can think of this as a "lite" version.
+Feel free to use.
+But it is still in development.

 To contribute:
 ---